emilypancake/popperstopper/README.md

 # Anti Pop/Crackle Script
+Welcome traveler!
+Your arduous journey has led you here.

-### Welcome!
-Do you have the following issues?
+### Do you have the following issues?
-1. Earbuds or headphones make a crackling, popping, or static sound when starting to play anything with audio: video with audio, music
+1. Your earbuds or headphones make a **crackling, popping, or static sound** when **starting to play anything with audio**: video with audio, music
-2. Earbuds or headphones make a crackling, popping, or static sound after not playing audio for a few seconds Guess what?
-This script may help stop the annoying sounds your headphones or earbuds may make! 🎉
+2. Your earbuds or headphones make a **crackling, popping, or static sound** after **not playing audio** for a few seconds

+Guess what?
+This script may help stop the annoying sounds your headphones or earbuds may make! 🎉 If you're interested, let's dive into my thinking process, or hop over to **Installation** to get started.

-### Experiment
+### Our Experiment
 **Hypothesis**: Safari or MacOS automatically stops earbuds or headphones if no sound is being played, so the static sound could be electricity disconnecting from the earbuds or headphones
 **Prediction**: playing silent audio (yep) for an hour will stop the annoying sound
 **Experiment**: this rabbit hole led to this project (and also because I searched all over and couldn't find a script, app, or code that offered to stop this annoying popping sound, so hooray!)